-- 1. Consult the office of the registrar or the adult education office and fill out a drop/add form. - 2.
-Get a signature of approval from the advisor or adult education office personnel.

-3. Return the signed drop/add form to the office of the registrar or the adult education office.
+- 1. Consult the office of the Registrar or the adult education office and fill out a drop/add form. - 2.
+Get a signature of approval from the advisor or adult education office personnel. - 3.
+Get a signature of approval and last day of attendance from the professor. - 4.
+Return the signed drop/add form to the Registrar's Office or the Adult Education office.